oliviergob/LambdaAuthApp/README.md

 Feel free to create yourself a user!

-*Note: The top menus are always on, regardless of which type of user is logged in.
-This is by design, the goal of this app is to prove the authentication / groups mechanism provided by Cognito and Iam Roles.
-A basic user can attempt to call the adminDataAccess but will not succeed*
+**Note: The top menus are always on, regardless of which type of user is logged in.
+This is by design, the goal of this app is to prove the authentication / groups mechanism provided by Cognito and Iam Roles works and integrates with Lambda functions.
+A basic user can attempt to call the adminDataAccess but will not succeed**